cncf/toc/sigs/cncf-sigs.md

 * Focus attention & resources on helping foster project maturity, systematically across CNCF projects.

-* Clarify relationship between projects, CNCF project staff, and community volunteers
+* Clarify relationship between projects, CNCF project staff, and community volunteers.

-* Engage more communities and create an on-ramp to effective TOC contribution & recognition
+* Engage more communities and create an on-ramp to effective TOC contribution & recognition.

 * Reduce some project workload on TOC while retaining executive control & tonal integrity with this elected body.

-* Avoid creating a platform for politics between vendors
+* Avoid creating a platform for politics between vendors.

 ## Introduction

 A CNCF SIG will oversee and coordinate the interests pertaining to a logical area of needs of end users and/or projects.
 Examples of such areas include security, testing, observability, storage, networking, etc.  The area overseen by a SIG is typically met by a set of CNCF projects, and may also represent a cross-cutting feature group shared by several projects (like security and observability).
 SIG’s are:

-* long lived groups that report to the Technical Oversight Committee.
+* long lived groups that report to the Technical Oversight Committee

 * led primarily by recognised experts in the relevant field(s), supported by other contributors

-CNCF SIGs are modelled on Kubernetes SIGS.
+CNCF SIGs are modelled on Kubernetes SIGs.
 Differences are intended to be minimal to avoid confusion - unavoidable differences are described [here](https://docs.google.com/document/d/1oSGhx5Hw7Hs_qawYB46BvRSPh0ZvFoxvHx-NWaf5Nsc/edit?usp=sharing).

 ## Responsibilities & Empowerment of SIGs